Sagrada Família: Appraisal

 The art historian Nikolaus Pevsner, writing in the 1960s, referred to Gaudí's buildings as growing "like sugar loaves and anthills" and describes the ornamenting of buildings with shards of broken pottery as possibly "bad taste" but handled with vitality and "ruthless audacity".

 The building's design itself has been polarizing.
 Assessments by Gaudí's fellow architects were generally positive; Louis Sullivan greatly admired it, describing Sagrada Família as the "greatest piece of creative architecture in the last twenty-five years.
 It is spirit symbolised in stone!"
 Walter Gropius praised Sagrada Família, describing the building's walls as "a marvel of technical perfection".
-Time magazine called it "sensual, spiritual, whimsical, exuberant".
-However, author and critic George Orwell, mistakenly referring to it as a cathedral, called it "one of the most hideous buildings in the world".
+Time magazine called it "sensual, spiritual, whimsical, exuberant" in 1990.
+However, author and critic George Orwell, mistakenly referring to it as a cathedral, called it "one of the most hideous buildings in the world" in 1938.
 Author James A. Michener called it "one of the strangest-looking serious buildings in the world" and British historian Gerald Brenan stated about the building "Not even in the European architecture of the period can one discover anything so vulgar or pretentious."
-The building's distinctive silhouette has nevertheless become symbolic of Barcelona itself, drawing an estimated 3 million visitors annually.
+The building's distinctive silhouette has nevertheless become symbolic of Barcelona itself, drawing an estimated 3 million visitors annually by 1990 and 5 million in 2025.
+LEGO released its largest set ever in 2026, with 12,060 pieces forming a model of Sagrada Família.